 \line{\hss$ $}

 Uniformization limit groups are constructed as an amalgamation of a (Duo) limit group $Sduo$, and a Duo limit group that was associated with a graded completion, $GC_p(Sduo)$, that is contained in $Sduo$.
-This structure of uniformization limit groups enable them to reflect properties of generic points in fibers on one side (the $Sduo$ side) and universal properties on the other side.
+This structure of uniformization limit groups enable them to reflect properties of generic points in fibers on one side (the $Sduo$ side) and universal properties (w.r.t.\ duo families) on the other side.

 \vglue 1pc \proclaim{Theorem 3.8} Let $Unif$ be one of the uniformization limit groups that are associated with the given definable equivalence relation $E(p,q)$.
 Then: \roster \item"{(i)}" Let $DE$ be the distinguished vertex group in $Tduo$, the Duo limit group from which $Sduo$, the Duo limit group that is associated with $Unif$, was constructed.
 Let $H^1,\ldots,H^e$ be the (conjugacy classes) of intersections between the subgroup $<f,p,q>$ and conjugates of the distinguished vertex group of $Tduo$, $DE$.
-Recall that by part (3) of proposition 3.3, if both subgroups $<p>$ and $<q>$ are non-trivial, then these subgroups of intersection are non-trivial.
+Recall that by part (3) of proposition 3.3, if both subgroups $<p>$ and $<q>$ are non-trivial, then at least on of these subgroups of intersection, and all but at most one (conjugacy classes), are non-trivial.